 Bicycle Shorts usually have something reflective on the moving areas of the leg.
 The moving legs make the ideal location for a reflective element so that it is visible for a motorist in low light conditions.

 Road Bike Shorts are worn without underwear so the pad is held tight to the skin in the saddle area.
 The tighter the better.
 Bike shorts work best when they are worn tight so that the lycra spandex and support the working muscles.
 When you try on a pair of bike shorts it should not be tight or binding but it needs to fit snug so it stays in place.
 A well designed cycle short is longer in the back, so when you are standing up straight, you will see a bit of baggy area in your butt area.
 Once you lean forward into the cycling position, the extra material will smooth out and fit well.

 Panels - Bike shorts are often sold as 6 panel or 8 panel shorts.
 Many road racing shorts have advertisements and logos printed all over the garment to support sponsors, events or a cause.

 Elastics - Waist elastic is important to keep the shorts in place.
 Wider elastic has less tendency to roll.
-Some bike shorts have a drawstring, especially shorts for multiple uses like triathlon and fitness.
-A drawstring is not essential for road bike shorts, but may come in handy.
+Some cycle shorts have a drawstring, especially shorts for multiple uses like triathlon and fitness.
+A drawstring is not essential for road shorts, but may come in handy.

 Men's Padded Bike Shorts need to be laundered each use.
 The best way care for road shorts is to machine wash and air dry.
 We recommend machine washing to remove all of the bacteria from the chamois pad.
 The goal of clean shorts is to prevent the buildup of bacteria on the chamois pad, which can lead to saddle sores.
 Saddle sores are a cyclists worst enemy.
 Air drying the spandex shorts helps the rubber spandex fibers to last longer without drying out.